flowerpower13/vincenzi_surname/README.txt

 # Instructions
 ## 0. Update ChromeDriver
-search what is your version of Google Chrome.
+Search what is your version of Google Chrome.
 In address bar type "chrome://version".
 Download proper version of driver from https://chromedriver.chromium.org/downloads.